Stop Employee Turnover With These Sales Hiring Tips

 Has it been a few years since the job description was updated?
 Did someone in HR write the outline?
 To correct this problem, review the job description before posting it in recruiting channels.

 Because job responsibilities change over time, it’s important to review the description regularly.
 For example, our research indicates that 31% of sales professionals use AI for customer research and business intelligence.
-If that technology is now part of the job for sales reps, include it in your description.
+If using AI technology is now part of the job for sales reps, mention it in your description.
 This is a top sales hiring tip to help you attract better candidates.

 Another way to reduce hiring risk is to understand the psychometric profiles of other reps who succeed in your sales positions.
 Ask your reps to take an assessment through a platform like TeamTrait.